Stacer-Varien/Stacer-Varien/Custom prefixes in Nero.md

 __Reason 2:__

-I have not yet developed functionail databases to store the custom prefixes for the server.
+I have not yet developed functional databases to store the custom prefixes for the server.
 I am trying to develop a database to keep these kind of prefixes but failed.
 Another thing is that if I did, it will be only be used for the currency and levelling system as I have seen how hard they are to create a functional one.

 __Reason 3:__